travis-ci/docs-travis-ci-com/docs/user/travis-pro.md

 This way, the deploy key is never exposed to parties you don't want it exposed to.
 The same note as with the encryption scheme applies here too, though: when a malicious party tampers with your build script, the key could still be exposed.

+It also must be noted that subsequent accesses to the original processes, should they be required by your build, won't be possible without assigning the secondary deploy key to the original repository as well.